 • Pain during intimacy.

-• Violation of the menstrual cycle, which often occurs against the background of inflammatory diseases of the organs of the reproductive system.
+• Disruption of the menstrual cycle, which often occurs against the background of inflammatory diseases of the reproductive system.

 • Previous abortions and other operations on the pelvic organs.

-These symptoms will be supplemented by one main symptom -.
-It is indicated by unsuccessful attempts at conception, which are made by the couple during the year.
+These symptoms will be supplemented by one main sign -.
+It is indicated by unsuccessful attempts to conceive, which are made by a couple throughout the year.

-Write in the comments: did you undergo a patency test, what method was done, did it hurt to do the diagnosis, and did you get pregnant after that?
+Write in the comments: did you undergo a patency test, what method was used to do it, was it painful to do the diagnosis, and did you manage to get pregnant after that?
 Your experience will help other readers.
 Don't forget to rate the article.
 Thank you for being with us.
 Be healthy!

 What else to read